 Bergamot essential oil

 Antibiotic, antiseptic, sedative, antidepressant, I love my bergamot because it makes me happy.
 The fragrance is a real mood-booster, relaxing yet uplifting.
 Apart from that, bergamot oil prevents infections and boosts blood circulation.
 As a natural cleanser, bergamot can help remove dirt and impurities from the skin.
 It’s beneficial for oily skin, it helps to balance it.
 I added it to this serum because it’s a nighttime serum so there’s no risk of sun exposure.
 Bergamot oil is phototoxic, which means that it can damage your skin if you get exposed to sunlight.

 Cedarwood has powerful beneficial properties that range anywhere from antiseptic, tonic, astringent, sedative to antispasmodic and anti-inflammatory.
 I love its woody and soothing aroma.
 This oil prevents infections, soothes eczema, cures acne, and improves focus and memory.
 If you’re wondering how do you use cedarwood oil, the answer is quite simple.
 When making any kind of DIY, just add a few drops to your favorite body lotion, hair mask, or as in this case, homemade natural skin serum.

 Vitamin E oil

 Let’s get to work.
-This recipe will take you 5 minutes to make (10, if your ingredients are all over the apartment like mine are).
+This recipe will take you 5 minutes to make.
 You need 7 ingredients, but the essential oils can be optional if you don’t have them on hand.
 The results are soft and smooth skin and fragrant night face.